-Did you know that a survey by the National Institute of Child Health Development found that only 10% of childcare operations provided high quality care?
+Did you know that a survey by the National Institute of Child Health Development found that only 10% of daycare operations provided high-quality care?
 The majority were rated “fair” or “poor.”
-When it comes to child care marketing strategies, you want to emphasize the safety of the environment you are providing for children, as a reassurance for parents and caretakers.
+When it comes to daycare marketing strategies, you want to emphasize the safety of the environment you are providing for children, as reassurance for parents and caretakers.

-Are you trying to revamp your child care website?
-Here are three things you should know about having an effective website and ad campaign that draws people in.
+Are you trying to revamp your daycare website?
+Here are three ways to market a daycare through a website and ad campaign that draws people in.

 1. Make Information Easy to Access

 When parents are searching online for daycares, they are often comparing and contrasting various places.
 For this reason, you want to put your information out there, so that you don’t get passed over in favor of a more descriptive website.

 People want to know details such as whether they can choose full-time or part-time, what times they can drop their children off and pick them up, whether visits are allowed, whether you’re licensed and accredited, and what kind of daily activities the children participate in.
 A web designer can often assist you in developing an accessible and appealing website.